kill9zombie/elixir_dojo/DOJO.md

 We know that we can register more than one player.
 Wouldn't it be nice if they knew about each other?
 If another player's in the same room as us, we want to know who's there.  `Game.Player.at/1` will return a list of players at a position on the board.

+Try to think about how Unix command line tools work.
+We take small, dedicated programs and use the pipe operator to link them together to transform the data.
+That's similar to what we're doing in Elixir.
+We make small functions, you could call it 'parsing' the input with pattern matching, then output some data.
+We link these small functions with the pipe operator to transform data.
+Or at least, that's the ideal.

+You already have the name of the player, so could you use that in a pattern match?

 Collecting things
 -----------------

 Players may be able to collect things as they travel about.
-They certainly have a bag, check out `Game.Player.bag/1` and `Game.Player.add_to_bag/2`.
+They certainly have a bag, check out `Game.Player.bag/1`, `Game.Player.add_to_bag/2` and `Game.Player.replace_bag/2`.
 You'll notice that `Game.Board.room/1` returns a tuple with one value.
 Now's the time to add things to rooms.
 Update `Game.Board.newboard/0` and add some items.

 The traditional way would be something like this: